ChuangTseu/CrousConnectService/README.md

 	- In C/C++ -> Preprocessor -> Preprocessor Definitions, add DEBUG_AS_APP to compile as a classic console program

 - Login & Password:
-	Put a file 'CrousConnectService_login.txt' next to the service/exe with the following format (no spaces/tabs, only two lines):
+	Put a file 'CrousConnectService_login.txt' (example provided in root directory) next to the service/exe with the following format (no spaces/tabs, only two lines):

 login
 password

 - Install the service by executing the following command in the exe directory as admin (ex: admin cmd or powershell)